ChunZhou1/jsonTree/README.md

 # About automatic testing: #

 I created the automative testing issues under the “**Cypress/integration**” directory.
-The automative test includes showing, add, delete and edit testing.
+The automative test includes show, add, delete and edit testing.
 The test coverage is not 100%.
 I used mock http server to response the fixed JSON data in order to test.